salEZY/food_recipes_think_smart/README.md

 `/categories/:categoryId` DELETE - delete a recipe (admin route)

-Postman collection provided in the repo.
+Newest Postman collection provided in the repo.
+Use this one because it has Heroku app url provided.